Hwa Rang Do: Time of change and development

 As Hwa Rang Do moved into the 1990s and the new millennium, the younger generation began to make its mark on the art.

 In the 1990s, Hwa Rang Do schools, while continuing to grow in the United States and the South-East Pacific, began to expand throughout Europe.
 Because of the demonstrations presented by the Lee family in Europe through the 1980s as well as students who had been traveling to train with Joo Bang Lee, schools were opening up in countries like Italy, the Netherlands, and Germany.
 Because of the amount of travel, Henry Taejoon Lee was involved in much of these developments making trips to Europe to help with the growth and development there.
 Today, Italy is one of the largest centers of Hwa Rang Do in the world with over a dozen Academies and clubs.

 It was also in 1990 that the World Hwa Rang Do Association introduced an introductory program to help new students learn and develop their skills in a more sport-like atmosphere.
 The program was named Tae Soo Do (Way of the Warrior Spirit: 태수도; 太手道).
 Students who learn Tae Soo Do learn the basic fundamentals of kicking and punching.
-They are also introduced to beginner level sweeps, throws, and ground fighting.
+They are also introduced to beginner level sweeps, throws, and locks.
 A black belt in Tae Soo Do has the same level of quality as a black belt in other martial arts including Tae Kwon Do and Karate.
 Once a student has a Black belt, they receive an honorary Yellow sash in the color ranks of Hwa Rang Do.

+Modernization in the 21st century

-In 2005, Henry Taejoon Lee headed operations to expand and grow the application programs within Hwa Rang Do to keep their students competitive with the larger martial art community and to expand their understanding of the many aspects of the core material.
+Up until 2000, Hwarangdo relied entirely on traditional techniques and training methods.
+However in the following years of 2000s, Henry Taejoon Lee headed operations to expand and grow the application programs within Hwa Rang Do to add aspects of modern combat sports (such as kickboxing and ground grappling sparring/competition) to keep their students competitive with the larger martial art community and to expand their understanding beyond the aspects of the traditional core material, which were historically more similar to other traditional martial arts like Hapkido.